finos/perspective/docs/md/python.md

 [Conceptual Overview](/docs/md/concepts.html).
 For API documentation, see the [Python API](/docs/obj/perspective-python.html).

-For example code, see the [Python examples directory](https://github.com/finos/perspective/tree/master/python/perspective/examples) on GitHub.
+For example code, see the <a href="https://github.com/finos/perspective/tree/master/python/perspective/examples" target="_blank">Python examples directory</a>
+on GitHub.

 ## `Table`